The Villagers (film): Plot

-Gi-cheol, a former boxing champion, is appointed as a PE teacher at an all girls’s high school in a small village, where a student named Han Soo-Yeon had recently gone missing.
-The girl’s disappearance is largely a mystery, but Gi-cheol feels strange things about the town after his arrival as all the villagers seem uptight and highly agitated.
+Gi-cheol, a former boxing champion, is appointed as a PE teacher at an all girls' high school in a small village, where a student named Han Soo-Yeon had recently gone missing.
+The girl's disappearance is largely a mystery, but Gi-cheol gets a strange feeling about the town after his arrival as all the villagers seem uptight and highly agitated.

 After he gets acquainted with one student, Yoo-jin, when he finds her skipping out on class at afternoon to go look for Soo-Yeon, who is her best friend, Gi-cheol realizes that Yoo-jin is actually the only person in the entire town, who seems to care about finding the missing school girl and finds that many girls are missing in the village with the police not caring about the case.
-Gi-cheol writes a letter to issue a search warrant and begins the investigation with his friend Inspector Dong-soo.
+Gi-cheol writes a letter to request a search warrant and begins the investigation with his friend Inspector Dong-soo.

-Gi-cheol also finds cameras in the girl's toilet when he finds some girls were smoking tobacco at the toilet and finds the art teacher Ji-Sung was actually Soo-Yeon's kidnapper after he check his text messages between him and Soo-Yeon and also finds that Ji-Sung is about to meet Yoo-jin, who rushes to save her.
-Yoo-jin (after Gi-cheol had told her about Ji-Sung's involvement in Soo-Yeon's kidnapping) questions Ji-Sung about his involvement in Soo-Yeon's kidnapping, to which he knocks her unconscious and takes her to his house.
+While at school Gi-cheol finds a group of girls smoking tobacco in the bathroom, but they pretend they weren't.
+While searching for the cigarettes, Gi-cheol finds a cameras hidden in the girl's toilet and discovers it was placed by the art teacher, Ji-Sung.
+Gi-cheol realizes Ji-Sung to be Soo-Yeon's kidnapper after checking the man's text messages between him and Soo-Yeon.
+Realizing that Ji-Sung is about to meet Yoo-jin, Gi-cheol rushes to save her.
+Yoo-jin (after Gi-cheol had told her about Ji-Sung's involvement in Soo-Yeon's kidnapping) questions Ji-Sung about his involvement in Soo-Yeon's kidnapping, and he knocks her unconscious before taking her to his house.